NeVe 1: Eruption

 The outburst has been attested to have been generated by NeVe 1's central supermassive black hole, which may have consumed an equivalent of 270 million solar masses of material—possibly from a cannibalized dwarf galaxy—that generated shock waves and relativistic jets of high-energy particles that displaced the intracluster medium to form the cavity.
 The eruption occurred slowly over millions of years and released as much energy equivalent to thousands of gamma-ray bursts per year.
+A later 2020 study by the NanoGRAV survey estimates the central black hole of NeVe 1 having a mass of 7e9 solar mass (best fit; the range is between 2.5–19e9 solar mass).

 The question remains as to how the still extant cool core of NeVe 1 would have survived such a cataclysmic activity, which would have completely destroyed the core.
 It has been suggested that the eruption may be the result of some form of large-scale hydrodynamic activity within the intracluster medium, allowing it to distribute the energy by a Kelvin–Helmholtz instability eddy allowing the core to survive.
 Such structures have been found in the similar Perseus Cluster and its galaxy NGC 1275.

 This observation is a result of collaboration among various space-based and Earth-based observatories including the Hubble Space Telescope, the Chandra X-ray Observatory, ESA’s XMM Newton X-ray space observatory and radio data from the Murchison Widefield Array (MWA) in Australia and the Giant Metrewave Radio Telescope (GMRT) in India.